-Disclosure: This article contains affiliate links.
+Disclosure: This article might contain affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission from that website at no extra cost to you.
-Read more: Disclosure Policy.
+Learn more: Disclosure policy.

 Where to Start

-In a city with more than 15 million residents, that spans on 2 continents across Bopshorus and it’s dynamic, diverse, surprising, 18 things are not even 0.00001% of what you could experience.
+In a city with more than 15 million residents, that spans on 2 continents across Bopshorus and it’s dynamic and surprising, 18 things are not even 0.00001% of what you could experience.
 Istanbul inspired countlessly, being the enchanting muse of writers such as Agatha Christie, Mark Twain and Hemingway.

-One of my favourite moments is crossing from Gulhane Park towards Topkapi Palace on this narrow, ancient cobblestone street, Soğukçeşme Sokağı, that goes downhill next to a few beautifully restored Ottoman houses and a traditional bazaar.
+One of my favourite moments is crossing from Gulhane Park towards Topkapi Palace on this narrow, ancient cobblestone street, Soğukçeşme Sokağı, that goes uphill next to a few beautifully restored Ottoman houses and a traditional bazaar.

-But most of all, I like smelling the printed books from the Topkapi Palace store.
-And getting them home, of course. :))<
+But most of all, I like sniffing the printed books from the Topkapi Palace store.
+And getting them home, of course.

-If this is your first time in Istanbul and you don’t know where to start, I would recommend taking a private tour or a sightseeing bus (this is how I get used to new locations).
-Or you can go right ahead and experience a whole list of wonderful things to do in Istanbul that I put together.
+Or you can go right ahead and experience the whole list of wonderful things to do in Istanbul that I put together.

 But you must be really adventurous to go and get yourself one.